On the growth of the Floer barcode: Definitions and results

 Recall that $\hbr(\varphi)\geq \htop(\varphi|_K)$ for any (closed) hyperbolic subset $K$; \cite[Thm.\ B]{CGG:Entropy}.
 By \eqref{eq:entropies}, this lower bound, as any lower bound on $\hbr(\varphi)$, also holds for $\hhbr(\varphi)$.
 Furthermore, by \cite[Thm.\ C]{CGG:Entropy}, $\hbr(\varphi)=\htop (\varphi)$ when $M$ is a surface, and thus we have the following result.

 \begin{Corollary} Assume that $\varphi$ is a compactly supported Hamiltonian diffeomorphism of a surface.
 Then

 whenever $\{\eps_k\}$ is subexponential and $\eps_k\to 0$. \end{Corollary}

-To summarize, sequential barcode entropy has essentially the same key properties as the barcode entropy originally defined in \cite{CGG:Entropy} except, perhaps, part (v) of Prop.\ 4.4 therein.
-It is entirely possible that in general the two entropies are equal, although this does not formally follow from the definitions.
+To summarize, sequential barcode entropy has essentially the same key properties as the barcode entropy originally defined in \cite{CGG:Entropy}.
+For instance, properties (i)-(iv) from Prop.\ 4.4 therein holds for sequential barcode entropy too.
+A possible exception is the Hofer lower semi-continuity of the relative barcode entropy in the Lagrangian (part (v) of Prop.\ 4.4).
+Unlike the properties (i)--(iv), the proof of (v) from \cite{CGG:Entropy} does not carry over to the sequential case.
+On the other hand, as we mentioned above, it is entirely possible that in general the two entropies are equal.
+Yet, Corollary \ref{cor:2D} in its full form certainly does not generalize to higher dimensions.
+Namely, there are examples of Hamiltonian diffeomorphisms where $\dim M\geq 6$ and the last equality in \eqref{eq:all-entropies} turn into a strict inequality with $\htop(\varphi)>0$ and $\hbr(\varphi)=\hhbr_{\{\eps_k\}}(\varphi) =\hhbr(\varphi)=0$; see \cite{Ci}.

-\begin{Remark} One could also modify the definition of topological entropy in a way similar to sequential barcode entropy.
-We suspect that for diffeomorphisms the resulting ``sequential'' topological entropy would be equal to the topological entropy. \end{Remark}
+\begin{Remark}[Topological sequential entropy] One could also modify the definition of topological entropy in a way similar to sequential barcode entropy.
+The resulting ``sequential'' topological entropy is equal to the topological entropy for $C^\infty$-maps of compact manifolds $M$.
+This is a consequence of Yomdin's theory \cite[Prop.
+3.10]{Bu}.
+(We are grateful to David Burguet for explaining to us the connection and a proof of the equality.)
+On the other hand, it is not hard to construct a $C^0$-map with zero topological entropy and, for instance, infinite ``sequential'' topological entropy.